Get insider access

 -36.34 dB

-The Beats Solo Pro have a great noise isolation performance.
+The Beats Solo Pro have a very good noise isolation performance.
+Unlike the newer Beats Solo 4 Wireless, they have active noise cancelling (ANC) and can block out some of the sounds you'll encounter day-to-day.
 While their ANC feature isn't very good at blocking out lower-frequency sounds like the rumbling of bus and plane engines, it blocks out an impressive amount of office-type noise, like background conversations and humming A/C units.

 8.3